 Weather the Winter by Winterizing Your Tractor

-Plants, pets, waterlines, and tractors…all things that may require some extra care when the temperature drops and jack frost pays his annual visit.
-All tractor owners should consider the proper precautions to take to ensure that your tractor is ready for winter.
+Plants, pets, waterlines, and tractors… all things that may require some extra care when the temperature drops and jack frost pays his annual visit.
+All tractor owners should consider the proper precautions to take to ensure your tractor is ready for winter.

 What is fuel gelling?

 Fuel gelling is what happens when conventional diesel or biodiesel fuel reaches a low enough temperature called the gel point.
 Gel point temperature may vary depending on the diesel fuel blend, how much water is in the fuel and other factors, but normally the gel point is around 0° F (-17 C).
 When diesel fuel reaches its gel point temperature, the fuel freezes, turning into a wax-like substance and ceases to flow properly through the fuel lines.
 When this happens, your tractor either won’t start, or won’t keeping running when it does start.
 (If your tractor is experiencing these issues during warm weather, it most likely caused by a different issue than fuel gelling.)

 Several methods are available to prevent fuel gelling in a diesel engine.
 One is to house your tractor in a climate-controlled barn or garage that never reaches freezing temperatures.
 If you don’t have this luxury, you may need to add winterizing fuel additive to your fuel already in the tractor fuel tank.
 If you choose to add an anti-gelling fuel additive to your fuel tank, make sure you let the engine run for several minutes to allow the additive to reach all the fuel lines, especially the fuel filter.
 (The fuel filter is the most exposed area containing fuel and is often the first location in the tractor’s fuel system to suffer from fuel gelling.)

 How to treat fuel gelling?